Funding for Access

 - “Name_of_the_Technology @ France – French BioImaging Node” will appear and you will have to click on “make a proposal”.
 See the list of technologies available below.

-- You will then be redirected to the Elixir page to create an account and register your project.
+- You will then be redirected to the Life Science Login page to create an account and register your project.
 You should find your home institution in the institution list, otherwise there are alternatives (Google, ORCID, etc.)

-- Submit your proposal: Once you are logged in through Elixir, fill in and submit the simple proposal form (see https://www.eurobioimaging.eu/about-us/how-to-access for an overview of the form).
-NB: It is important to highlight the imaging aspects of the project and their importance in the project, as well as to mention that contact has already been established with the France BioImaging facility/lab and the name of your contact on site.
-Also, if the project has already undergone an external scientific evaluation (i.e. for a grant) it is important to mention it, since it will speed up the scientific evaluation process by Euro BioImaging.
+- Submit your proposal: Once you are logged in through Life Science Login, fill in and submit the simple proposal form (see https://www.eurobioimaging.eu/about-us/how-to-access for an overview of the form).
+NB: It is important to highlight the imaging aspects of the project and their importance, as well as to mention that contact has already been established with the France BioImaging facility/lab and the name of your contact on site.
+Also, if the project has already undergone an external scientific evaluation (i.e. for a grant) it is important to mention it, since it will greatly speed up the acceptance by Euro BioImaging.

 *This registration process is open to:

-- users from a France BioImaging regional Node who want to access an equipment available in another FBI regional node.
+- or users from one France-BioImaging regional Node who want to access an equipment available in another FBI regional node.